svn2github/ndddsample/readme.txt

 1. Web interface can be found under build\NDDDSample.Web directory.
    To be able to book and track cargos the follwong services should be run:
-		- build\NDDDSample.Interfaces.BookingRemoteService.Host\NDDDSample.Interfaces.BookingRemoteService.Host.exe - wcf service allowing to book caargos
+		- build\NDDDSample.Interfaces.BookingRemoteService.Host\NDDDSample.Interfaces.BookingRemoteService.Host.exe - wcf service allowing to book cargos
 		- build\NDDDSample.Interfaces.PathfinderRemoteService.Host\NDDDSample.Interfaces.PathfinderRemoteService.Host.exe - wcf service allowing to find itineraries
 2. Handling events registering application can be found under build\NDDDSample.RegisterApp To be able to register handling events the following services should be run: